Refugee facts

 Which countries host the most refugees?

-By the end of 2022, Türkiye continued to host the largest refugee population, with 3.6 million people.
+By the end of 2023, the Islamic Republic of Iran hosted the largest refugee population, with 3.8 million people.

 What does it mean to be stateless?